-PAACO Standards for Approved By: Document Number: PAACO Executive Director PAACO 100 Certification of Animal Welfare Audits-Instrument & Guidelines Board of Directors Page 4 of 4
+DAACO Standarda far Approved By: Document Number: PAACO Standards for PAACO Executive Director PAACO 100 Certification of Animal Welfare Audits-Instrument & Guidelines Board of Directors Page 4 of 4 Deserve of Onicia in action

-Document Origination Date: 12/16/14
+Document Origination Date: 12/16/14 Revision Date: 2021

-Revision Date: 2020

 - 6. A readily accessible emergency response plan including written emergency contact information, appropriate to the system, to reduce the likelihood of and address the effects of catastrophic events. - 7.
-At a minimum, records of injuries, morbidity, mortality, treatment, and euthanasia are required. - 8.
-A description of the nutritional program and its oversight.
+The audit requires documentation of injuries, treatment/morbidity, mortality, and euthanasia. - 8.
+Evidence that nutrition and hydration are adequate.